8:55 Welcome and Introductions

 Click here for more information about Jim.

-Former Justice Robert H. Edmunds Jr. served as an appellate judge for 18 years, most recently as Senior Associate Justice of the Supreme Court of North Carolina.
-Justice Edmunds now serves clients with that same dedication as part of the firm's Appellate group.
+Justice Robert H. Edmunds Jr. (Ret.) served as an appellate judge for 18 years, most recently as Senior Associate Justice of the Supreme Court of North Carolina.
+Justice Edmunds now serves clients with that same dedication as part of the Fox Rothchild's Appellate group in Greensboro.

 Click here for more information about Justice Edmunds.